harleydutton/Tabula-Rasa/tabula-rasa.md

 ***

 ## Influence
 When one character uses a skill to make another character do something the first character is exerting their influence.
 These situations can quickly break the game or make it unenjoyable unless there is counter play.
-This sections defines a system for resolving these situations.
+This section defines a system for resolving these situations.
 For this section the **salesman** will be the character exerting influence and the **mark** will be the target of their influence.

 <!-- Should mental and social influence be combined?
 I think they should... -->

 ### Social Influence
 Social influence is when the **salesman** uses their demeanor and way with words to convince the **mark** to do their will.
-The skills `persuasion`, `seduction`, `bartering`, and `intimidation` are the usual suspects.
+The skills `persuasion`, `seduction`, `bartering`, `intimidation` and of course the `social` attribute are the usual suspects.

 #### Difficulty
 Before the **salesman's** influence check is made the storyteller should check the **mark's** motivations.
 Social influence checks are affected by the **mark's** [motivations](#motivations) as well as flavor.

 #### Resistance
 Social influence is typically not resisted unless the character has a reason to do so.
-When social influence is resisted the mandatory skill `social`, or a more apt skill, is used to roll a check.
+When social influence is resisted the attribute `social`, or a more apt skill, is used to roll a check.
 The **mark's** [motivations](#motivations) can have an effect on this check as well.
 > A guard has obvious reasons to not tell you about the secret entrance and should resist.
 A child has little reason not to carry your message to the mayor when you ask him.

 <!-- Motivations should only effect one of the resistance and influence rolls.
 Not both.
 Do testing to determine which makes more sense. -->